 When I asked about the recipe for these spicy grilled shrimp, I was certain that Christian had forgotten something.
 "Just olive oil, cilantro, cayenne, salt and pepper," he assured me.
 I believed him (mostly), but when it came to making them, I was tempted to tamper with the recipe - add a little garlic or perhaps some lemon juice.
 I resisted and, if you're similarly inclined, you should too.

 These shrimp were piled high on a platter next to grilled artichoke halves with homemade mayonnaise, Mexican corn on the cob, dry rub ribs and pulled pork with all of the trimmings.
 We were at our friends Christian and Christen's house, there to celebrate their beautiful, sweet daughter Sidney's high school graduation.
 And let me just say, these people know how to throw a party.

-The other night, we made these as part of a simple dinner – on the table in about 20 minutes – all cooked on the grill: shrimp, Mexican Street Corn, and Grilled Green Beans.
-If you’re serving people who don’t care for shrimp, pair with Carne Asada, Grilled Lamb Chops, Grilled Tuna Steaks, Grilled Swordfish, Grilled Bacon Wrapped Scallops, Chicken Kabobs or and a hearty side like Corn Salad, Zucchini Salad, Greek Salad, Tabouli Salad, Italian Potato Salad or Italian Pasta Salad.
+If you're serving people who don't care for shrimp, pair with Carne Asada, Grilled Lamb Chops, Grilled Tuna Steaks, Grilled Swordfish, Grilled Bacon Wrapped Scallops, Chicken Kabobs or Lamb Kabobs, and a hearty side like Grilled Cauliflower Steaks, Corn Salad, Zucchini Salad, Watermelon and Arugula Salad, Greek Salad, or Tabouli Salad.
 Or, maybe even better, pile them into Grilled Shrimp Tacos, Shrimp Tacos with Mango Salsa or on a Mexican Street Corn salad for quintessential summer meals.

 Spicy Grilled Shrimp